-For the baseline algorithms we used all the available models for calculating the error rate, which equals the number of training samples.
-From the Malicious URLs database we used only 10,000 examples selected at random, to make the evaluation computationally feasible.
-Note, that we found that increasing the number of examples beyond 10,000 does nor result in a noticeable difference in the observed behavior.
+For the baseline algorithms, we used all the available models for calculating the error rate, which equals the number of training samples.
+From the Malicious URLs database, we used only 10,000 examples selected at random to make the evaluation computationally feasible.
+Note that we found that increasing the number of examples beyond 10,000 does not result in a noticeable difference in the observed behavior.

-We also calculated the similarities between the models circulating in the network, using the cosine similarity measure.
-We calculated the similarity between all pairs of models, and calculated the average.
+We also calculated the similarities between the models circulating in the network by using the cosine similarity measure.
+We calculated the similarity between all pairs of models and calculated the average.
 This metric is useful to study the speed at which the actual models converge.
-Note that under uniform sampling it is known that all models converge to an optimal model.
+Note that under uniform sampling, it is known that all models converge to an optimal model.

+6.1.5.
 Modeling failure.
-In a set of experiments we model extreme message drop and message delay.
+In a set of experiments, we model extreme message drop and message delay.
 Drop probability is set to be 0.5.
 This can be considered an extremely large drop rate.
 Message delay is modeled as a uniform random delay from the interval $[\Delta, 10\Delta]$, where Δ is the gossip period in Algorithm 1.
 This is also an extreme delay, orders of magnitudes higher than what can be expected in a realistic scenario, except if Δ is very small.
-We also model realistic churn based on probabilistic models in [45].
-Accordingly, we approximate online session length with a lognormal distribution, and we approximate the parameters of the distribution using a maximum likelihood estimate based on a trace from a private BitTorrent community called FileList.org obtained from Delft University of Technology [46].
-We set the offline session lengths so that at any moment in time 90% of the peers are online.
+We also model realistic churn on the basis of probabilistic models in [45].
+Accordingly, we approximate online session length with a lognormal distribution, and we approximate the parameters of the distribution by using a maximum likelihood estimate on the basis of a trace from a private BitTorrent community called FileList.org obtained from Delft University of Technology [46].
+We set the offline session lengths so that at any moment, 90% of the peers are online.
 In addition, we assume that when a peer comes back online, it retains its state that it had at the time of leaving the network.

-6.2 Results and Discussion
+6.2.
+Results and discussion